cables-gl/cables-cli/README.md

 # cablesCLI

-will export, download and extract a cablespatch from the commandline
+export, download and extract a cablespatch from the commandline

 usage: `node index.js -e PATCHID`